theupdateframework/taps/tap20.md

 Rotation files are immutable unless replaced with a revocation.
 This is the only case in which they can be replaced or modified.
-If a client wants to rotate to a different key, without having access to their currently delegated private key, this requires a key revocation by the delegating metadata.
+If a key holder wants to rotate to a different key, without having access to their currently delegated private key, this requires a key revocation by the delegating metadata.